 Founding Mission Statement

 The Georgia Allman Brothers Band Association (GABBA) has been dedicated to the preservation and promotion of the Allman Brothers Band musical heritage in Georgia since 1992.
 GABBA is a registered non-profit in the state of Georgia.
+On April 18, 2019 GABBA was granted 501(c)3 status by the Internal Revenue Service.
 Each year we produce GABBAfest, a world famous musical festival that reunites Allman Brothers fans from all parts of the world.
 Proceeds from GABBAfest are donated to numerous charities and non-profits in the Middle Georgia area, as well as to musicians and other members of the GABBA family who have medical needs.
 Our accomplishments include:

 - Adopting Rose Hill Cemetery as part of the Bibb County “Adopt a Spot” beautification program.